 1. The American Journal of Philology publishes original research in classical philology, linguistics, history, society, religion, philosophy, and cultural and material studies, including interdisciplinary approaches.
 Articles should ordinarily run to a length of 20-30 typed pages (double spaced, in 12 font), not incl. bibliography and notes, and in the interests of conciseness, footnotes should not exceed 20% of the overall length.
 Anything shorter than 20 pages will not normally be considered, nor will items of narrow focus.
 A submission will be considered and sent out for review once the editors have confirmed that it merits fuller evaluation by two experts.
 If it does not meet this standard, it will be returned as quickly as possible to the author with an explanation.

-2. Contributions and other editorial correspondence should be sent to:
+2. Contributions, books for review, and other editorial correspondence should be sent to:

 Department of Classical Studies